MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/What-s-New-in-RAS-Gateway.md

 -   A Route Reflector does not provide route reflector services for the RAS Gateway upon which it is configured.

 -   A Route Reflector updates Network Controller with the Enterprise routes that correspond to the tenant's Enterprise sites.
-This allows Network Controller to configure the required Hyper\-V Network Virtualization policies on the tenant virtual network for End\-to\-End Data Path access.
+This allows Network Controller to configure the required Hyper-V Network Virtualization policies on the tenant virtual network for End-to-End Data Path access.

--   If your Enterprise customers use BGP Routing in the Customer Address space, the RAS Gateway  Route Reflector is the only external BGP \(eBGP\) neighbor for all of the sites of the corresponding tenant.
+-   If your Enterprise customers use BGP Routing in the Customer Address space, the RAS Gateway  Route Reflector is the only external BGP (eBGP) neighbor for all of the sites of the corresponding tenant.
 This is true regardless of the Enterprise tenant's tunnel termination points.
-In other words, no matter which RAS Gateway VM in the CSP datacenter terminates the site\-to\-site VPN tunnel for a tenant site, the eBGP Peer for all the tenant sites is the Route Reflector.
+In other words, no matter which RAS Gateway VM in the CSP datacenter terminates the site-to-site VPN tunnel for a tenant site, the eBGP Peer for all the tenant sites is the Route Reflector.

-For more information, see [RAS Gateway Deployment Architecture](../../../sdn/technologies/network-function-virtualization/RAS-Gateway-Deployment-Architecture.md) and the Internet Engineering Task Force \(IETF\) Request for Comments topic [RFC 4456 BGP Route Reflection: An Alternative to Full Mesh Internal BGP (IBGP)](https://tools.ietf.org/html/rfc4456).
+For more information, see [RAS Gateway Deployment Architecture](../../../sdn/technologies/network-function-virtualization/RAS-Gateway-Deployment-Architecture.md) and the Internet Engineering Task Force (IETF) Request for Comments topic [RFC 4456 BGP Route Reflection: An Alternative to Full Mesh Internal BGP (IBGP)](https://tools.ietf.org/html/rfc4456).